 Tree: all trees rich in sap

 Tarot card: The Chariot (see how it is a shell?)
 Drive, Control, progress, teamwork, and the harmonizing of different elements.
+If someone asks ‘when? and we draw The Chariot, it could well mean to expect developments in early summer.

 Cancer may be faint but it’s got a great star cluster glowing at its centre.
 Praesepe, or ‘The Manger’ is one of two Messier objects in Cancer, identified in 1771 by French astronomer Charles Messier.